 Therefore, any person who fulfills any of the following conditions in the free zone of the UAE could be a “free zone person” carrying out an economic activity:

-• Head Office in the UAE Free Zone: Having a head office in the UAE free zone.
+Head Office in the UAE Free Zone: Having a head office in the UAE Free Zone.

-• Branch in the UAE Free Zone: Having a branch in the UAE free zone while having the head office in any other country in the world.
+Branch in the UAE Free Zone: Having a branch in the UAE Free Zone while having the head office in any other country in the world.

-• Tax Implications for Branches and Head Offices:-For instance, in the second of the above-discussed scenarios, while the branch established in the free zone will be subjected to 0% corporate tax, the head office and foreign permanent place of business will not.
+Tax Implications for Branches and Head Offices:-For instance, in the second of the above-discussed scenarios, while the branch established in the free zone will be subjected to 0% corporate tax, the head office and foreign permanent place of business will not.

-• Categorization of Activities:-Categorizing the activities that a Free Zone Person engages in within a free zone as ‘free zone parent’ and the activities that it carries out in other areas as ‘domestic permanent establishment’ or ‘foreign permanent establishment’ if the entity has a business presence in another country.
+Categorization of Activities:-Categorizing the activities that a Free Zone Person engages in within a free zone as ‘free zone parent’ and the activities that it carries out in other areas as ‘domestic permanent establishment’ or ‘foreign permanent establishment’ if the entity has a business presence in another country.

 3.2.
 Substance Requirement for Free Zone Persons

-• Adequate Substance Requirement:-A Free Zone Person must have adequate substance in a free zone to qualify for the 0% corporate tax rate on the qualified income.
+Adequate Substance Requirement Free Zone A Person must have adequate substance in a free zone to qualify for the 0% corporate tax rate on the qualified income.
 The Free Zone Person has to meet certain criteria in order to be able to perform its main commercial function such as possessing sufficient assets, staff, and operating costs in the Free Zone (or a designated area for distribution).

-• Core Value-Creating Activities:-The business activities that a free zone person undertakes to generate revenue from a free zone venture are called the core value-creating activities.
+Core Value-Creating The business activities that a free zone person undertakes to generate revenue from a free zone venture are called core value-creating activities.
 It may be acceptable for a free zone entity to outsource its main value-added activities that bring in most of its revenues to other persons residing in a free zone (or any other area designated for distribution), given that the outsourced activities are closely supervised.

 3.3.
 Adjustments to Qualifying Income